-The EPSRC funded Resilient Materials 4 Life (RM4L) project will change not only our approach to civil engineering design but also our engagement with industry and the resilience of our construction materials.
+The EPSRC funded Resilient Materials 4 Life (RM4L) programme grant will change not only our approach to civil engineering design but also our engagement with industry and the resilience of our construction materials.

 Viaduct in construction (South Wales – UK)